UmbraVenus/UmbraVenus/README.md

 - 👋 Hi, I’m @UmbraVenus
-- 👀 I’m interested in Data Science, Computer Science and Art
+- 👀 I’m interested in Data Science, Computer Science, Game development, Software Engineering and Art~~
-- 🌱 I’m currently learning Computer Vision
-- 💞️ I’m looking to collaborate on python, c++, mobile game development, data science project, datascience module
-- 📫 How to reach me victoriareworld@gmail.com

 <!---
 UmbraVenus/UmbraVenus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.